timgluz/versioneye-core/README.md

 ./scripts/runtests_local.sh
 ```

-For that the ENV variables in the `runtests_local.sh` script need to be adjusted that way, that they point
-to the backend systems.
+Make sure that you followed the steps in the configuration section, before you run the tests!

 All Files (80.19% covered at 106.51 hits/line)